escottalexander/stablecoin-challenge/README.md

         return (collateralValue * PRECISION) / debtValue;
     }
     ```

     </details>
     </details>

 3.  **Implement `_validatePosition(address user)`**
-    *   This internal view function checks if a user's position is safe.
+    *   This internal view function uses the last function and it reverts if the position is unsafe
     *   Get the position ratio using `calculatePositionRatio(user)`.
     *   A position is safe if `(positionRatio * 100) >= (COLLATERAL_RATIO * PRECISION)`.
     *   If unsafe, revert with `Engine__UnsafePositionRatio()`.